 1. TC Electronic HOF Mini Reverb Pedal – Our Top Choice for the Best Cheap Guitar Pedals

 The TC Electronic HOF Mini Reverb is a quality pedal that is great for adding some reverb to your playing.
-The tone is based on the popular Hall of Fame Reverb pedal but has been compacted into a mini version.
+It’s truly one of the best reverb pedals on the market today.
+The tone is based on the popular Hall of Fame Reverb pedal but this particular model has compacted it into a mini version.

 Overall, the TC Electronic HOF (Hall of Fame) Mini Reverb offers a great value that more than earns its spot on this list.